Return the King of the Jungle to his pride

 - guiding school children as part of their education program

 It's a great opportunity for someone who has a keen interest in big cats, enjoys being part of a team and is prepared to get involved in all aspects of conservation work.
+You will need to have a keen interest in animal welfare, either studying a relevant subject or with hands on experience with animals.

 Accommodation and food